oroinc/documentation/backend/architecture/tech-stack/file-storage.rst

 Configuration for Cluster MongoDB GridFS Setup
 ----------------------------------------------

-If you have installed MongoDB cluster, it can be used as the GridFS storage as well.
+If you have installed MongoDB cluster, it can also be used as the GridFS storage.

 In this case, the MongoDB DSN string has the following format:
 ``[protocol]://[user]:[password]@[host1]:[port],[host2]:[port]/[database]``